 Remember, all contributions you make are ‘pre-tax,’ which means you do not pay income tax.
 However, when it is time to withdrawal your money in retirement, you will then pay income tax, but fortunately, in retirement you are in a lower tax bracket, so you are not paying nearly as much.

-If your employer does not offer an employee sponsored investment account or you have reached your annual contribution limit, then the next thing you need to do is max out a Retirement Account.
+If your employer does not offer an employee sponsored investment account or you have reached your annual contribution limit, then the next thing you need to do is max out a individual retirement account.

 Fortunately, as an investor there are two types of investable retirement accounts: Traditional IRA & Roth IRA.